vksdk/vk-sdk-kotlin/README.md

   * It is very well explained [there](https://vk.com/dev/access_token)]

 ## Installation
+Simplest way to install modified library is install original library and then replace them with new jar file (addition my version to maven in process)

 The library is in a central `maven` repo.
 All you need to do is add a few lines into your build file.

 #### If you are using Maven